SEO for law firms:

 Measuring the wrong things.
 Rankings are a means to an end.
 Impressions look nice in a report but don’t pay the bills.
 The metrics that matter are: organic sessions to practice-area pages, enquiry form submissions, phone calls from organic visitors, and — ultimately — new client instructions attributable to search.
 If your SEO agency sends you a report full of keyword positions and impression counts but can’t tell you how many enquiries organic search generated last month, ask why.

-GEO and AEO — the future of search
+GEO and AEO — how AI search changes the work

 Where this topic fits